Community-Driven Solutions to Poverty: Challenges and Possibilities

-Our work is organized around 4 integrated themes derived from our previous work: justice, safety & security; housing & neighbourhood revitalization; capacity building, education & employment; and community economic development.
+Our work is organized around four integrated themes derived from previous work: justice, safety & security; housing; education, employment and social inclusion; and community economic development (CED).

 While we focus on Manitoba to build on previous research and ensure an in-depth analysis, our research has broad importance.
-Because inner cities and Aboriginal communities everywhere face crises, our findings will interest academics, policy makers and community organizations at local, national and international levels.
+Because communities everywhere may face similar realities and pressures, our findings interest academics, policy makers and community organizations at local, national and international levels.